 26 August | 19.00 BST / 14.00 ET

 Writers have walked away from the Friday Night Live Festival competition with offers of representation.
 Will this be your year?
-Join us and an expert panel of literary agents from Andlyn agency and The Blair Partnership as we hear their feedback on the six shortlisted entries – and crown the overall winner of 2021!
+Join us and an expert panel of literary agents as we hear their feedback on the six shortlisted entries – and crown the overall winner of 2022.

 Our Festivals have helped hundreds of writers acheive their dreams